tmplink/domloader/README_EN.md

 ```

 ## Load CSS and JS files
-For CSS files, the domloader inserts it into the end of the <head> in order, as an external style sheet.
+For CSS files, the domloader inserts it into the end of the "head" in order, as an external style sheet.
 For JS files, the domloader will download the JS content in order, and insert the js content into the end of the <body> in the way of the script tag embedding.

 ```javascript